tranfh/rates-api/README.md

 ```

 ### Troubleshooting
-If you encounter any issues, and you get an access denied, navigate to [chrome://net-internals/#sockets]() and click "Flush socket pools" to clear the DNS cache.
+If you encounter any issues, and you get access denied, navigate to [chrome://net-internals/#sockets]() and click "Flush socket pools" to clear the DNS cache.